How to Become a Pilot After 12th in India?

 Starting salaries are lower (around ₹1.5-2 lakhs per month) and increase with experience.
 Senior pilots can earn over ₹1 crore annually.
 Pilots flying larger commercial aircraft typically earn more than those on smaller regional planes.
 In the same way, different airlines have varying pay scales like IndiGo that offer higher salaries (around ₹62.7 LPA on average).

-Career Outlook for Pilots
+Career Outlook for Pilots in Mumbai, India

 The job outlook for pilots is good.
 The Bureau of Labor Statistics projects that employment of commercial pilots will grow 13% from 2020 to 2030, much faster than the average for all occupations.
 This growth is attributed to increasing demand for air travel.

-Cost of Pilot Training
+Cost of Pilot Training in India

 The cost of pilot training varies depending on the flight school and the type of training you choose.
 However, you can expect to pay anywhere from 35 lakhs to 46 lakhs for a complete pilot training program.